drawbuildplay/blog/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack.md

 {{<imgproc "/uploads/library_before.png" Resize "1200x" >}}Library (Before){{</imgproc>}}

-As you can see, the room was fairly bland.
+As you can see, the room was fairly bland before.

 I started by removing the base boards and crown moldings that were against the back wall.
 I also removed them from each side, as they will need to be trimmed down later to give that built in look.